ComPlat/ChemistryKnowledgeBase/doc/ChemExtension.md

 * *MoleculePageCreationJob*.
 When a page is saved, a molecule page has to be created.
 Since there can be a lot of molecules on a page, this operation needs to be asynchronous.
   The job class is *MoleculePageCreationJob*.
 It creates exactly one molecule page.
-* *MoleculeImportJob*: This job creates concrete molecules from a molecule collection.
+* *RGroupMaterializationJob*: This job creates concrete molecules from a molecule collection.
 This can be also a time-consuming operation because for every molecule a page is created.
-The job class is *MoleculeImportJob*.
+The job class is *RGroupMaterializationJob*.
 It takes a set of molecule collections with rests and creates for each collection a set of concrete molecules.
+* *AdjustMoleculeReferencesJob*: Updates references to a changed molecule (Via Special:ModifyMolecule).
+It updates:
+    * chemform-tag (&lt;chemform&gt;) with new molfile, smiles and inchi(-key)
+    * molecule links (#moleculelink:) with new molecule key
+    * molecule page references (eg. Molecule:100456) in links or in template parameters).
+* *MoleculePageUpdateJob*: Updates the molecule page after the molecule was changed.
+(Via Special:ModifyMolecule) It updates the molecule template with proper molfile, smiles and inchi(-key).
+* PageImportJob: Imports pages from subwikis.
+* LiteratureResolverJob: Imports DOI data asynchronously

 ## Mediawiki callback classes / initializations
 * MultiContentSave: Called when a page is saved.
 Registered in Setup class